 Change has come gracefully to Mariposa.
-You won’t see vintage stage coaches nor actors in period costumes roaming the streets, not even a simulated gun fight.
-But you also won’t see strip malls or chain stores, and Mariposa remains one of a handful of California towns with nary a stop light.
+Mariposa has retained the small town charm of a bygone era, so you won’t see strip malls or chain stores, and Mariposa remains one of a handful of California towns with nary a stop light.

 Feeling the Old West

 Feel the old West as you stroll up the historic main street on the wooden sidewalks or take a tour of the 1854 court house, the oldest court house west of the Rockies still in continuous operation.
 Experience the old days in the exhibits at the Mariposa Museum and History Center, named one of the best small museums in America by the Smithsonian Institute.

 Explore the treasures of Yosemite National Park.

 Discover mining camps and ghost towns, world-class fishing and fine dining!

 Take in soaring valley views and first-class stargazing from a 3,200 foot perch.